ropensci/treebase/inst/doc/treebase/appendix.md

-Each of the model estimate includes an AIC score indicating the goodness of fit, penalized by model complexity (lower scores indicate better fits) We ask R to tell us which model has the lowest AIC score,
+Each of the model estimate includes an Akaike Information Criterion (AIC) score indicating the goodness of fit, penalized by model complexity (lower scores indicate better fits) We ask R to tell us which model has the lowest AIC score,